Alcohol and Drug Policy

-College sanction for violation of the preceding policy will result in the following consequences, with the possibility of other sanctions to be determined by the Chief Student Affairs Officer.
+College sanctions for housing and on-campus violations of the Drug and Alcohol Policy will result in the following consequences, with the possibility of other sanctions to be determined by the Dean of Student Services

 Minnesota has many statutes which regulate and control alcohol use and misuse.
 Fines and penalties are given on the basis of minimum requirements and prior violations.
 Some crimes and violations are as